Boerewors: Variations

-The many varieties of boerewors include specialties such as garlic wors, kameeldoring (camel thorn), Karoowors (sausage from the Karoo region in South Africa), and spekwors (made with extra cubed pork fat).
+The many varieties of boerewors include specialties such as garlic wors, kameeldoring (camel thorn), Karoowors (sausage from the Karoo region in South Africa), and spekwors (made with cubed pork fat).
 Other ingredients include cheese and chilli peppers.

 A similar sausage may also be made from the meat of different animal species, such as kudu, and springbok, but it may not be sold as boerewors.
 Instead, it is named after the predominant meat species, but only if it contains at least 75% meat from that specific species.
-When a sausage is made from different types of game, it may not be labelled boerewors but must be labelled as sausage and with the names of all the game species in it.
+When a sausage is made from different types of game, it may not be labelled boerewors but must be labelled as game sausage and with the names of the game species in it.

 Boerewors does not keep well unrefrigerated.
 A similar dried or cured sausage called droëwors is prepared instead in a process similar to the preparation of biltong.
 Droëwors has become popular in its own right as a snack.

-In response to the modern plant-based food movement, various vegan boerewors variants, mostly made by small and home-based industries, have begun to appear in retailers and food markets in South Africa.
+In response to the modern plant-based food movement, various vegan boerewors substitutes, mostly made by small and home-based industries, have begun to appear in retailers and food markets in South Africa.
+They may not be labeled as boerewors.